 b Red drum special regulation: During a license year, one red drum over the stated maximum length limit may be retained when affixed with a properly completed Red Drum Tag and one red drum over the stated maximum length limit may be retained when affixed with a properly completed Bonus Red Drum Tag.
 Any fish retained under authority of a Red Drum Tag or a Bonus Red Drum Tag may be retained in addition to the daily bag and possession limit as stated in this section.

-c Flounder special regulation: Daily bag is 5 fish except for the period Nov.
-1-30 when the daily bag is 2 fish and flounder may be taken only by pole and line.
-Possession limit is equal to the daily bag..
+c Flounder special regulation: Daily bag is 5 fish except from Nov.
+1-30, when the daily bag limit is 2 fish and flounder may be taken only by pole-and-line; and from December 1-14, when the daily bag limit is 2 fish and flounder may be taken by any legal means.
+Possession limit is equal to the daily bag.

 d Mullet: May not take from public waters, or possess on board a boat, mullet over 12 inches during October, November, December, and January.
 No limits apply during other months.